thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
 ```

+## What are the CRUD operations on a database?

+## How do you create a database in PostgreSQL?

 With the PostgreSQL server running, create a default database with the same name as your current user's account name.

 ```sh